Third-Year Practice Certificate

 See Code of Virginia, Rules of Virginia Supreme Court, Vol. 11, Pt.
 6, § IV, Para.
 15 (2009).

 Students must have taken the following courses to appear before a Virginia state court: criminal law, a procedure course, evidence, and professional responsibility.
 Students satisfy the first two requirements by taking criminal law and civil procedure in their first-year.
+Students must have successfully completed four semesters of law school totaling at least 56 credit hours.

 It is essential that a supervising lawyer be with students at all times during the proceedings.
 The client's or Commonwealth's written consent must also be filed with each case and brought to the judge's attention.
 Although the rule does not specifically state that a copy of the court's written approval be filed with each case in which a student appears, it is recommended as the better practice in the event any questions are later raised.